BIke Academy 'Build a Bike'

 bearings.
 We have developed a series of course notes to accompany the practical sessions.
 These

 include written exercises and explanatory notes and diagrams to assist learning.
-The pupils will
+The participants will

 take their own course booklet away with them at the end of the course along with their newly

-The focus of Bike Academy is to increase pupils' mechanical awareness and practical skills in
+The focus of Bike Academy is to increase participants' mechanical awareness and practical skills in

 cycle maintenance.
-Young people work individually on their own bike as well as together in pairs
+People work individually on their own bike as well as together in pairs

 or as a group.
 Along the way we cover planning, group work, communication skills and literacy